michaelsanchez-pingidentity/sko23-terraforming-apps/README.md

-# SKO2023-Terraform-Advanced

- Terraform for the SKO Terraform Advanced session
+# SKO2023 Terraform Advanced

+ Lab exercise for the SKO Terraform Advanced session.
+This lab is about using Terraform to deploy a custom app and dynamically configure it at container start up to work with your newly provisioned PingOne environment.

 ## Pre-requisites

-You must have an account in the ping-devops EKS cluster.
+You must have an account in the ping-devops AWS EKS cluster.
 All SAs already have this.

 If you don't have one, you must submit a Jira ticket.
+Project = "Developer Support (DEVHELP).
+Issue Type = "Task".
+Talk to your team leader if you need assistance.

 ## Packaging